Driving other MCP servers

 - Any server.
 MCP is a standard protocol and

-fastmcp.Clientspeaks every transport (stdio, http, sse). theodosia does not need to know what the upstream server is. - No arg-guessing.
+fastmcp.Clientspeaks every transport (stdio, http, sse).
+Theodosia does not need to know what the upstream server is. - No arg-guessing.
 The action author writes the call explicitly.
 There is no per-backend name or argument inference.

 Lifecycle